Could the Nexus 5 have been called the Nexus G?

 LG and Google, star-cross'd lovers?

-The Mountain View firm is keen to not show favourites, Google clearly prefers to keep the Nexus 5 in line with other Nexus devices, the Nexus 7 and Nexus 10 tablets.
+As the Mountain View firm are keen to not show favourites, Google clearly preferred to keep the Nexus 5 in line with other Nexus devices, the Nexus 7 and Nexus 10 tablets.

 So what is in a name?
 Would the Google Nexus 5 still smell as sweet as the Nexus G?
 Does it really matter?